 You can access this plugin from the help menu available on the main toolbar.
 Click on the “Eclipse Marketplace…” option listed under the help menu.

 In the “Find” input field, write “TestNG” and press enter to search.
 The search will land you the desired TestNG plugin listed in the result section.
 There you’ll see an “Install” button with every result that appears in the search.
 Press it to continue installing the TestNG for Eclipse.

-You might think that when it’s so easy to install TestNG then what is the use of mentioning the old and lengthy ways to achieve the same.
+You might think that when it’s so easy to install TestNG then what is the use of mentioning the old and lengthy ways to achieve the same?
 We are listing the legacy TestNG installation methods because there are people who still use the old Eclipse versions.
-Additionally, there are IT companies who works in the restricted network environment where automatic TestNG installation is not possible.
+Additionally, there are IT companies that work in a restricted network environment where an automatic TestNG installation is not possible.